 Product discovery is an important yet often overlooked aspect of product development.
 Too often, usability is emphasized at the expense of utility.
 While the former is crucial, it is empty without considering the latter.
+According to a recent Clutch survey, nearly 70% of app development firms surveyed require a discovery stage before moving forward with a project.
 Product discovery is a process that helps us make sure we’re not just creating products that are usable, but also useful.

 At Clearbridge, the way we tackle product discovery encompasses both usability and utility.
 We look at 4 key areas:

 We’ll look at each of these areas, as well as the steps within.
 While processes for product discovery vary from organization to organization, we find that following these steps produces the best results.